 frequently asked questions

 Freshers Week is the first week of university.
 There are no classes.
 Instead, the focus is on settling in, having fun, and meeting people.
 You will have a couple of timetabled welcome talks and registrations to attend, but apart from that, it’s fun all the way.
-NTSU and NTU organise lots of activities during the week, making it easy for you to make friends, get to know your new surroundings, and have a good time.Â
+NTSU and NTU organise lots of activities during the week, making it easy for you to make friends, get to know your new surroundings, and have a good time.

 There is lots to get involved in during your Freshers week, and NTSU is there every step of the way to help you make new friends and have an unforgettable experience.
-You can attend NTSU’s Freshers fairs, join sports clubs and societies, and experience the official events that take place in venues all over Nottingham. Â
+You can attend NTSU’s Freshers fairs, join sports clubs and societies, and experience the official events that take place in venues all over Nottingham.

-NTSU have a Freshers Team of over 300 current student volunteers who will help answer any questions once you arrive (they’ll be wearing bright coloured t-shirts so you can’t miss them). Â
+NTSU have a Freshers Team of over 300 current student volunteers who will help answer any questions once you arrive (they’ll be wearing bright coloured t-shirts so you can’t miss them).

-The Freshers Events programme has something for everyone including big themed club nights, chilled outdoor cinemas, comedy, and even Trent’s very own festival and are held at Nottingham’s most iconic venues including Rock City, The Level, Unit 13, Ocean, Stealth and some of Nottingham’s hidden gems.Â
+The Freshers Events programme has something for everyone including big themed club nights, chilled outdoor cinemas, comedy, games and activities and even Trent’s very own festival and are held at Nottingham’s most iconic venues including Rock City, The Level, Unit 13, Ocean, Stealth and some of Nottingham’s hidden gems.
+While this year’s events are being planned, you can get see last years events to get an idea of what to expect.

 There’s also a diverse program of smaller daytime events and free meetups you can enjoy as part of NTU’s Welcome programme.

-Join the Official Mailing List to stay up to date with all the announcements as they happen.Â
+While plans are underway, join the Official Mailing List to stay up to date with all the announcements as they happen.

 The official programme of Freshers events is organised by Nottingham Trent Students’ Union (NTSU)